- GETTING THERE AND ABOUT

 The castle is within walking distance of the town and the hotel-restaurant but there is also a parking area outside the visitor's entrance.
 There is a Castle Shop on the lower level opening off the moat.
 Check ahead to find hours, days and months when the castle is open to the public.

 Your best chance to meet your chief may be at the Inveraray Games or on one of his visits to The Clan Campbell Society.
-However if you do need to find out whether you can make an appointment for a meeting at Inveraray it should be done in writing through the Chief Executive of Clan Campbell well in advance.
-An approach by telephone or FAX is not appropriate when considering that the chief has to make a living like the rest of us and there are said to be several million Campbells worldwide, any of whom might turn up at Inveraray at any time.
+However if you do need to find out whether you can make an appointment for a meeting at Inveraray it should be done in writing through the Argyll Estates factor well in advance.
+An approach by telephone or FAX is not appropriate when considering that the chief has to make a living like the rest of us and there are said to be close to 20 million Campbells worldwide, any of whom might turn up at Inveraray at any time.

 There are a number of ruined castles which are normally open to the public and are of very great Campbell and romantic interest: Dunstaffnage; Skipness; Carnasserie; Castle Sween and Kilchurn.
 All of these offer plenty of space in the grounds to picnic in fine weather.
 The ruined castles of Innis Chonnel, Fraoch Eilean, Achallader, Loch Dochart, Tarbert and Carrick are in private hands and not open to the public, although they may be photographed from the public road.
 Finlarig, the Campbell of Glenurchy castle at the west end of Loch Tay, stands in a wood in Perthshire and can be explored.
 For details see "Campbell Castles".